Whyseverythingtaken/titanbay/README.md

 - **Problem-solving**: When pnpm's build script approval blocked Prisma's postinstall scripts, Claude identified that `prisma generate` could run independently and adjusted the workflow accordingly.
 - **Validation**: Claude ran TypeScript type checking and all unit tests to confirm correctness before completing the implementation.

+## Design Decisions

+- Fastify, vitest, postgres were used as I am with these libraries.
+- This was my first time using Prisma as an ORM.
+I have experience using Knex.js but Prisma is popular these days and I wanted to try it.

+## Additional business logic

+- I decided to add additional business logic that a new investment is can only be added when a Fund's status = fundraising.

+## Deployment to Railway

+- My initial plan was to deploy this service to a live endpoint (Railway).
+But after 20 minutes I wasn't able to finish this so I have left this for now.
+This app can be tested locally as per instructions above